-You can also plug in all the numbers yourself using the IRS form-fillable documents, but that will require you to create an account on the IRS site, which itself can be quite a time consuming hassle as it will require you to have an ID like a driver’s license or passport at the ready, and also scan your face to ID.ME.
+You can also plug in all the numbers yourself using the IRS form-fillable documents, but that will require you to create an account on the IRS site, which itself can be quite a time-consuming hassle as it will require you to have an ID like a driver’s license or passport at the ready, and also scan your face to ID.ME.
 This is also the most lengthy option, and since it’s already Tax Day, you’re best either filing for an extension or using the other tax filing options.

-TurboTax is often noted as the most easy-to-use e-file option.
+TurboTax is often noted as the easiest-to-use e-file option.
 They have a lot of tooltips to help you find out which form to file and where to find the information the system needs.
 You can also simply upload your W-2 and it will fill out all the necessary boxes automatically.
 It also helps if you use them year after year, as some of your profile information gets saved.
-The catch is they also are incredibly predatory in how they try to upsell you, and despite their advertising the free offering, they are also one of the most expensive options if you get suckered into giving them money to file.
+The catch is they also are notoriously predatory in how they try to upsell you, and despite their advertising the free offering, they are also one of the most expensive options if you get suckered into giving them money to file.

 Other free options include: